 With that said, you may be considering whether to move forward with orthodontic treatment for your child or are looking to determine whether it’s best to start now or wait until the teen years, and so we have five pointers for you below.

-Getting a leg up on treatment and starting as early as possible has a ton of advantages that range from preventing issues with bone development and much more; take a look.
+Getting a leg up on treatment and starting as early as possible has many advantages that range from preventing issues with bone development and much more; take a look.

 You’re Keeping Teeth Clean

-One of the most common reasons that parents take their young ones to the orthodontist is for simple straightening and alignment processes, which are primarily going to assist in keeping teeth clean and allowing oral hygiene to be easy to maintain.
+One of the most common reasons that parents take their young ones to the orthodontist is for simple straightening and alignment processes, which are primarily going to assist in keeping teeth clean and allowing oral hygiene to be easy to maintain, say AAO Info.

 With that noted, it is important to consider that if your child has crooked teeth or x-rays reveal that there could be a crowding issue, that it may be worth your while to get a head start on preventing all of these issues.